S-J-HAN/InductiveReasoningInLargeLanguageModels/README.md

 #### generate_data

-Code used to generate and clean both human and LLM experimental data.
+Code used to generate and preprocess both human and LLM experimental data.

 #### analysis